tomaskala/server-config/README.md

 ### Initialize and secure the server

-At this point, the login is done using a password, as the SSH keys have not been copied yet.
 ```
 $ ansible-playbook -t init,security -i <server-address>, -e "target=<server-address> vpn_client_public_key=<vpn-client-public-key> vpn_client_preshared_key=<vpn-client-preshared-key> vpn_client=<vpn-client-address>" main.yml
 ```